2017 Ford Fusion V6 SportEnlarge Photo

 2017 Ford Fusion V6 Sport drive modes selectorEnlarge Photo

-It will also come with a drive modes selector with no less than seven different modes to choose from.
-They’re selected using a rotary dial located in the center console and alter dynamic systems such as the steering, suspension, transmission and throttle.
+It will also come with a drive modes selector with a Sport mode altering as many as seven dynamic settings.
+The mode is selected using a button on the rotary dial located in the center console and alters dynamic systems such as the steering, suspension, transmission and throttle.

 CHECK OUT: 2018 Chevrolet Corvette ZR1 spy shots

-The most promising modes look to be the Handling, Engine and Transmission modes.
-The Handling mode stiffens up the suspension via adjustable dampers.
-Meanwhile, the Engine mode provides improved throttle response and the Transmission mode holds gears for longer for improved torque and responsiveness.
-The Transmission mode also sees the transmission rev-match downshifts under braking.
+The most promising changes look to be the those affecting the handling, engine and transmission settings.
+The handling change stiffens up the suspension via adjustable dampers.
+Meanwhile, the engine change provides improved throttle response and the transmission change holds gears for longer for improved torque and responsiveness.
+The transmission change also sees the transmission rev-match downshifts under braking.

 Ford is yet to announce acceleration or top speed figures or even when the Fusion V6 Sport will be in showrooms, though it should be landing soon, most likely sometime in the fall.
 What Ford is willing to tell us is that the starting price will be $34,350, including an $875 destination charge.